ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-vsphere-platform.md

 For more information, see [vRealize Log Insight design](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrli).

-### HyTrust CloudControl
+### Entrust CloudControl
 {: #vrw-vsphere-platform-management-htcc}

-HyTrust Solutions, HyTrust CloudControl (HTCC), and the optional HyTrust DataControl (HTDC), are used to unify security policies and the access to the vSphere vCenter and NSX-T management.
+Entrust Solutions, Entrust CloudControl, and the optional Entrust DataControl are used to unify security policies and the access to the vSphere vCenter and NSX-T management.

-HyTrust CloudControl provides unified visibility to security configuration and context, and continuous compliance by using templates to enforce segregation of duties.
+Entrust CloudControl provides unified visibility to security configuration and context, and continuous compliance by using templates to enforce segregation of duties.
 It also provides a robust audit trail that includes a full record of all actions that are taken by security, network, and compute platform administrators.
-HTCC simplifies compliance with administrative controls requirements in HIPAA, PCI, FedRAMP, CJIS, and other regulations.
+Entrust CloudControl simplifies compliance with administrative controls requirements in HIPAA, PCI, FedRAMP, CJIS, and other regulations.

-The HTCC appliances are deployed in an active-active configuration, with integrations with Active Directory for authentication services and both the vCenter Server and NSX-T admin user interfaces.
+The Entrust CloudControl appliances are deployed in an active-active configuration, with integrations with Active Directory for authentication services and both the vCenter Server and NSX-T admin user interfaces.

-For more information, see [HyTrust CloudControl overview](/docs/vmwaresolutions?topic=vmwaresolutions-htcc_considerations).
+For more information, see [Entrust CloudControl overview](/docs/vmwaresolutions?topic=vmwaresolutions-htcc_considerations).

 ### Backup server
 {: #vrw-vsphere-platform-management-backupserver}